Saul-Codeman/Customer-Mangement-System/README.txt

 - TimeZone support
 - JavaFX and UI
 - Git and Github
+- At least 2 lambda expressions (AddCustomerController and Appointments model)

 ## Versions Used
 - IDE: IntelliJ Community [IntelliJ IDEA 2021.1.3 (Community Edition)